Stellar-mass black holes in the Hyades star cluster?

-The $N-$body models where all the BHs were ejected in the first 500 Myr show the same distribution as those that have never hosted BHs.
-For these clusters, the successive dynamical evolution has erased the previous imprints of BHs on the observable structure, because the most massive stars had enough time to segregate to the center after the ejection of the last BH.
-Finally, star clusters where BHs were present after 500 Myr (i.e. the last $\sim150\,$ Myr) still preserve some memory of the previous BH population, and display larger half-mass radii, in some cases consistent with the observed value.
-Since the present-day relaxation time (\citealp{spitzer1987}) for our $N-$body models is $t_{\mathrm{rlx}}\approx 45$ Myr, we find that the only models that have ejected their last BH less than $3 \, t_{\mathrm{rlx}}$ ago have preserved some memory of their previous presence.
+Finally, star clusters where BHs were present in the last $\sim150\,$ Myr, but are absent at present, preserved some memory of the ejected BH population, and display larger $r_{\rm hm}$, in some cases consistent with the observed value.
+Since the present-day relaxation time (\citealp{spitzer1987}) for our $N-$body models is $t_{\mathrm{rlx}}\approx 45$ Myr, we find that the only models that have ejected their last BH less than $3 \, t_{\mathrm{rlx}}$ ago can have radii similar to models with BHs.

 BHs that were ejected from the Hyades in the last 150 Myr display a median distance $\sim 60$ pc from the cluster ($\sim 80$ pc from the Sun).
-Only in two cases, the dynamical recoil could eject the BH at a present-day distance $> 1000$ pc, while in all the other cases the BH is found closer than $200$ pc from the cluster center.
+Only in two cases, the dynamical recoil ejected the BH to a present-day distance $> 1$ kpc, while in all the other cases the BH is found closer than $200$ pc from the cluster center.